-The type of fertilizer you choose directly affects the results you get in the garden.
-But if you don’t understand what your plants need, trying to decipher between the types of fertilizer at the store can quickly become confusing.
+What does NPK stand for?
+It’s one of the most common questions from backyard vegetable gardeners about the three numbers on fertilizer bags.
+The type of fertilizer you choose directly affects the results you get, but trying to decipher between the types of fertilizer at the store can quickly become confusing.

 The ingredients in fertilizer are categorized as macronutrients and micronutrients.
 And although micronutrients are certainly important, it’s the macronutrients that are going to make the difference between a great harvest and a garden fail.

 First, let’s discuss what makes up fertilizer because that will help you understand how to analyze the types of fertilizer at your local garden center.

 Macronutrients are the nutrients that plants require in the largest quantities.
 They make up the bulk of the nutrients in fertilizer and are referenced in the N-P-K ratio label.